 Barriers and Perceived Needs for Understanding and Using Research Among Emergency Nurses

-In 2007, the Institute for Emergency Nursing Research (IENR) Committee was charged with surveying all ENA members to identify their research activities and needs regarding active research participation.
-The data obtained from this survey will serve to aid the growth and development of the IENR in order to meet the needs of ENA members.
-A summary article was published in the December 2008 issue of ENA Connection and a full article on the findings was published in the January 2011 issue of the Journal of Emergency Nursing.
+In 2007, ENA members were surveyed to identify their research activities and needs regarding active research participation.
+The data obtained from this survey has served to aid the growth and development of the IENR in order to meet the needs of ENA members.

 Competencies for Clinical Nurse Specialists in Emergency Care

-In 2008, the ENA Clinical Nurse Specialists in Emergency Care Work Team was convened to determine competencies for clinical nurse specialists (CNSs) practicing in emergency care.
-The work team conducted a literature review to explore issues affecting the validation of competencies for emergency CNSs and identified an initial list of competencies.
-The competencies were reviewed by a 31-member expert panel through two rounds of review.
-ENA hosted a stakeholder meeting in April 2010 to discuss and gain consensus on the competencies for CNSs in emergency care.
-Following the stakeholder meeting, the competencies for CNSs in emergency care were revised as appropriate, incorporating feedback from the stakeholders.
-The resulting competencies were then validated in a study with a national sample of CNSs practicing in emergency care.
-The final competency document is being disseminated through the ENA Web site and ENA publications.
+In 2008, a work team was convened to determine competencies for clinical nurse specialists practicing in emergency care which they accomplished through a literature review to explore issues affecting the validation of competencies for emergency clinical nurse specialists.
+The competencies were reviewed by an expert panel through two rounds of review.
+ENA then hosted a stakeholder meeting in 2010 to discuss and gain consensus on the competencies for clinical nurse specialists in emergency care.
+The resulting competencies were then validated in a study with a national sample of clinical nurse specialists practicing in emergency care.

 Competencies for Nurse Practitioners in Emergency Care – Delphi Study